How To Start Your Baby on Solids And Support Their Development

 Zinc is a mineral that supports immune and intestinal health.
 Similar to iron, zinc is easier to absorb when it’s sourced from meat.
 This is because phytates - compounds found in whole grains, pseudocereals like quinoa, and legumes - reduce the bioavailability of minerals, including zinc [29].

 However, supplemental zinc doesn’t have the same deleterious effect on the gut microbiome as supplemental iron.
-For example, in a study with babies ages 2 - 36 months old with antibiotic-associated diarrhea and pneumonia, researchers compared the effects of zinc given with probiotics versus probiotic alone [30].
+For example, in a study with babies ages 2 - 36 months old with antibiotic-associated diarrhea and pneumonia, researchers compared the effects of zinc given with probiotics versus probiotics alone [30].
 The combined treatment was found to increase Bifidobacterium while decreasing levels of E. coli

 Another study with 6-month old babies revealed that fortified cereals - containing both iron and zinc - provided greater benefits than iron alone, since zinc appeared to counteract the unwanted effects of iron fortification on the gut microbiome [28].